WilliamTjonndal/IT3212/assignment2/Group 25.md

 #### <a id="PCA-section-4b"></a>b.
 Comment on the visual quality of the images and how much information is lost during compression.

-As seen in figure 12, the reconstructed images are fairly close to the original with the exeption of the fourth image from the left which is very blurry.
+As seen in figure 12, the reconstructed images are very similar to the originals, with the exeption of the fourth image from the left which is very blurry.
+You can still make out the expression in the image, but it's much harder than with the rest.

+This problem can also be seen in figure 13, where reconstructions with lower values for k are more blurry than those with higher values.

+You can also see a representation of the quality of the reconstruction using MSE in figure 15, and it will be discussed further in the next section.

 ### <a id="PCA-section-5"></a>5.
 Error Analysis